tytydraco/yessleep/out/Bonesaw_Vics_Cryptozoological_Gardens_Part_Three_Arizona_Murder_Witch.md

 I closed my eyes and rubbed my temples.
 I was starting to get a monster headache.
 I sighed, “No, no, I’m perfectly calm.
 See?
 Look, I’m the calmest man alive.
 So, what’s in there, exactly, and how will it kill me?”

 Kaz proceeded to launch into lecture mode.
 He clasped his hands behind his back and said, “He was once a Navajo holy man, but he made a pact with the forces of evil in exchange for his remarkable abilities.
-He can change shape at will.  the likeness of any number of creatures from the natural world.
+He can change shape at will and adopt the likeness of any number of creatures from the natural world.
 He is no longer a mortal man.”

 I raised an eyebrow and said, “Yeah, that does sound bad.
 Where is this guy?
 Is he sleeping in that mud hut thingy?
 I mean, it’s the middle of the night and all, right?”